The 5 best VPN services 2018

 AnchorFree's Hotspot Shield Elite manages to provide all the necessary VPN service features at an attractive price with the option of getting a lifetime license.
 It supports private browsing, allows "access all content", and supports up to five devices.

 Performance results in our tests were excellent, with latency showing only a marginal increase, and both upload and download speeds were a little faster once connected.

 We'd like more configurability and a wider range of locations, but Hotspot Shield Elite's high speeds and low prices have a lot of appeal, and the 7-day trial makes it easy to test the service for yourself.

 As usual, the best value-for-money is the 1-year subscription (note that you will be billed in US dollars), unless you want to commit to the lifetime plan.
 Further note that of late the free version of Hotspot Shield has been dogged by controversy over redirecting traffic to partner sites including online advertising firms, but the Center for Democracy & Technology didn’t level these accusations at the paid product (and the provider has denied the allegations anyway).

-A great all-rounder VPN
+A great all-round VPN service

 Number of servers: 1000+ | Server locations: 70+ | IP addresses: N/A | Maximum devices supported: 5